wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 Because of this, it is important to manually load modules to be used in the Xanadu bash.
 For those on a local computer, the "programs_installation" file installs the software globally and in the executable path, removing any need for loading the module in the terminal.

-Now we must repeat the fastq-dump command for SRR1964644 and SRR1964645 samples, or alternatively run either of the following commands (change directory to the RNA-Seq_genome_assembly_and_annotation folder first):
+Now we must repeat the fastq-dump command for SRR1964644 and SRR1964645 samples, or alternatively run either of the following commands in the cloned directory (it is important to use the "nano" command to enter your appropriate email dress before running this code on Xanadu):

-<pre style="color: silver; background: black;">sh -e fastqdump_xanadu</pre>
+<pre style="color: silver; background: black;">sbatch fastq_dump_xanadu.sh</pre>
 or
 <pre style="color: silver; background: black;">sh -e fastqdump_and_trim_local</pre>

-The first command will simply download the four fastq files to your Xanadu home directory.
+The first command will simply download the four fastq files to /home/CAM/your_user_name/refseq_diffexp_funct_annotation_uconn.
 If proceeding through this headers 1-6 on a personal computer or laptop without access to Xanadu, run the second command.
 This command will combine the fastq-dump with the next step, quality control: downloading a fastq file, trimming that file, and the removing the untrimmed file.
 This is recommended if disk space is an issue (the four files combined consume about 75GB of disk space).
 Once download is completed, the files were renamed according to the samples for easy identification using the "mv" command.
 If the first command was run, you should see the following files in your folder:
 <pre style="color: silver; background: black;">|-- LB2A_SRR1964642.fastq
 |-- LB2A_SRR1964643.fastq